The post How to (Sustainably) Get Rid of Unwanted Items After a Clear Out appeared first on Bristol Van Removals.

 If you want to keep the bill sensible, focus on the bits you can control before moving day.
 These simple tweaks cut time, reduce faff, and protect your belongings without cutting corners:

 Most moves run quicker than people expect when they’ve done a good job preparing.
 A full pack and move for a typical family home can be wrapped up over one to two days.
 The exact timing depends on bedrooms, access, volume and whether you want your furniture dismantled and re-assembled.
+For more information, we’ve written a whole blog on how long your move might take and what to plan for.

 This’ll depend on the company, but time-based jobs, including ours, tend to be billed in half-hour increments after an agreed minimum, which keeps it fair for everyone.